Bill would ban signature gathering at polling places in Maine

 “At first glance it does seem like there could also be some constitutional issues with this bill,” Kellar said.

+“Maine people have a constitutional right to direct democracy that should not be taken away or diminished by statute,” she said.
+“Collecting signatures and signing a petition at the polls is one of the most democratic actions voters can take.”

+The ranked choice group is gathering signatures for a people’s veto effort to reinstate the voting system that lawmakers blocked in the last legislative session.

-The committee is scheduled to hold a public hearing on the bill at 1 p.m. in room 437 at the State House on Wednesday, the first day of the second session of the 128th Legislature.
+The committee is scheduled to hold a public hearing on the bill at 1 p.m. in Room 437 at the State House on Wednesday, the first day of the second session of the 128th Legislature.